-- Just Food for Dog’s shipping times can be a bit longer than those of some other fresh brands — particularly for pooch parents who don’t live close to the commercial kitchens.
+- Shipping times can be a bit longer than those of some other fresh brands — particularly for pooch parents who don’t live close to the commercial kitchens.

 - Half of their recipes are grain-free, but owners who want grain-inclusive options still have three different base recipes to choose from.

 3. Blue Buffalo Large Breed Formula